SEKM2017/TestGit/README.md

 # TestGit
-This is for testing git on HP
+This is for testing git on HP Compaq